US Certificate of Coverage for Spain Digital Nomad Visa

 Spain's Digital Nomad Visa requires that every applicant demonstrate compliance with social security obligations.
 If you are not registered with Spanish Social Security (as an autónomo or otherwise), you need to prove you are covered by another social security system with which Spain has a bilateral agreement.

 For US workers, that agreement is the 1986 US-Spain Totalization Agreement.
-The Certificate of Coverage (CoC) is the document issued by the US Social Security Administration that certifies your employer is contributing to the US Social Security system on your behalf, thereby exempting both you and your employer from Spanish social security contributions.
+The Certificate of Coverage (CoC) is the document issued by the US Social Security Administration that certifies your employer is contributing to the US Social Security system on your behalf, thereby exempting both you and your employer from Spanish social security contributions when applicable.

 The 2025–2026 Status Change